blackchip-org/zc/doc/ops/prog.md

 | `0b101`     | `0b101`
 | `not bin`   | `-0b110`

 ## oct

-Convert the value of `a` to an octal number.
+Convert the value of *p0* to an octal number.

     ( a:BigInt -- dec:BigInt )